hratx-blue-ocean/Gamestock/README.md

 ## Client Deliverables

+* As a user, I want to be able to securely create an account
 * As a user, I want to be able to add items to my collection
 * As a user, I want to be able to view items in my collection and the total value of my collection
 * As a user, I want to be able print my collection